Accelerated Online Bachelor's Programs in Arizona 2026

 Accelerated Online Bachelor's Degree Programs in Arizona

-Those seeking a faster path to earning their bachelor's degree can find several options in the state of Arizona and beyond.
+Those seeking a faster path to earning their bachelor's degree can find several quick online degree options in the state of Arizona and beyond.
 Below, we've highlighted the top accelerated online bachelor's degree programs to help you start your search.

 1. Arizona State University

-Arizona State University (ASU) offers over 200 accelerated bachelor's degree programs in business administration, criminal justice, healthcare, information technology, including cybersecurity, and other disciplines.
+Arizona State University (ASU) offers over 200 accelerated bachelor's degree programs in business administration, criminology and criminal justice, health care administration and policy, information technology, including cybersecurity, and other disciplines.
 Those who enroll in one of ASU's accelerated programs can earn a bachelor's degree in three years or earn a bachelor's plus a master's degree in as little as five years.

 Program format, including online learning options, varies by area of study.
 Learners can also apply for financial aid and transfer credits earned at other institutions.
 Arizona State University is just one school offering the best bachelor's degrees online.

-Time to completion: Three years (for accelerated bachelor's degrees) or five years (to earn a bachelor's plus a master's degree)
+Time to completion: 12 months to three years (for accelerated bachelor's degrees) or five years (to earn a bachelor's plus a master's degree)

 Accreditation: Higher Learning Commission (HLC)